 - Credit Inquiries - How many times have you had your credit checked for a loan?

-Curious about your FICO score?
-Give us a call: (203) 526-9345.
+Curious about your credit score?
+Give us a call at (203) 526-9345.